GameStop Trade-In: Expert Strategies to Maximize Trade Value

 A Zelda-themed corded controller

-After checking out my games and controller, the associate offered me $72.40.
-At this point, you may be tempted to go for the cash, but I promise you the next step is worth your time.
+After checking out my games and controller, the store associate offered me $72.40 in cash.
+At this point, you may be tempted to take the money, but I promise you the next step is worth your time.
 Plus, that offer is barely 35% of the retail price.

 We can do better than that.

-Store credit, as its name implies, works on almost anything you can find in the store or on GameStop.com, including electronics, accessories and games.
+Store credit, as its name implies, works on almost anything you can find in the store or on GameStop.com, including accessories, apparel, video game consoles, games and other consumer electronics.
 It can even be used with its partner site, Think Geek, which sells all kinds of geeky gadgets, toys and clothes.

-But chances are, if you’re in a financial pinch, you probably need money for food, not a Spider Man T-shirt.
+But chances are, if you’re in a financial pinch, you probably need money for food, not a new console or a Spider Man T-shirt.

-This is where we turn the store-credit system to our advantage.
-Instead of getting your credit on a GameStop card, you can opt to get it on one of many other gift cards.
+This is where we turn the trade-in system to our advantage.
+Instead of getting your in-store credit on a GameStop card, you can opt to get it on one of many other gift cards at a 1:1 rate.

 And GameStop has quite a few to choose from.
 You can browse the full list on their website, but here are a few of the best gift cards: